 INTRODUCTION

-Social isolation, indicated by limited human connections and interactions (House 1988) is a strong and independent risk factor for death, increasing mortality risk as much as or more than clinical risk factors such as obesity (Pantell 2013; Holt-Lunstad 2015).
+Social isolation, indicated by limited human connections and interactions (House 1988) is a strong and independent risk factor for death (Alcaraz),), increasing mortality risk as much as or more than clinical risk factors such as obesity (Pantell 2013; Holt-Lunstad 2015).
 Conversely, marriage—reflecting one type of social connection—is associated with better health and lower mortality (Rendall 2011; Robards 2012).
-Decades of research have established that social isolation is detrimental, and marriage is beneficial, to health.
 However, the extent to which social isolation influences health outcomes within marriage is less clear.
 Elucidating the social isolation-mortality association can provide guidance for addressing social influences on health, a critical need given the growing demand to increasingly consider social risks in clinical care (Fitchenberg 2019; Alcaraz 2020; NASEM 2019; Lunstad 2020; CMS).

-The public health impact of social isolation is significant.
-The national prevalence of social isolation is not well documented (due to lack of systematic measurement in U.S. health surveys), but recent studies estimate one-fourth to one-half of adults ages 60 or older are socially isolated (Cudjoe 2018; Fakoya 2020; NASEM 2020).
-It is likely thatU.S. prevalence of social isolation is considerably higher (Holt-Lunstad 2017) because these estimates do not include younger adults and stigma associated with social isolation results in underreporting (CITE).
+The U.S. national prevalence of social isolation is not well documented (due to lack of systematic measurement in U.S. health surveys), but recent studies estimate one-fourth to one-half of adults ages 60 years or older are socially isolated (Cudjoe 2018; Fakoya 2020; NASEM 2020).
+It is likely that the U.S. prevalence of social isolation is considerably higher (Holt-Lunstad 2017) because these estimates do not include younger adults and stigma associated with social isolation results in underreporting (CITE).
 In addition, social isolation is disproportionately higher in socioeconomically disadvantaged populations, the chronically ill, and racial/ethnic minority groups (Alcaraz 2019; KFF 2018).
 Therefore, identifying strategies to address social isolation can enhance public health and foster health equity.

 Social isolation is hypothesized to influence mortality through multiple pathways, including by impacting mental and emotional health, health behavior, social support, healthcare utilization and treatment adherence, and inducing physiological or epigenetic changes (Yang 2016; Holt-Lunstad 2015; House 2001).
 Similar mechanisms likely contribute to the protective effect of marriage on health (CITE).
 In fact, marital status is a typical component of social isolation measurement.
 Evidence suggests much of the influence of social isolation on mortality is attributable to being unmarried (Berkman 1979; Berkman 2004), although composite social isolation measures are better predictors of mortality than marital status alone.
 Questions remain regarding the influence of social isolation on mortality among married individuals and whether social isolation influences mortality similarly for women and men.

 The overall association of social isolation with mortality is well established, yet sex differences in the social isolation-mortality association are less clear.
 Several studies report similar associations of social isolation and all-cause mortality for women and men (Barger 2013; Steptoe 2013; Laugeusen 2018).
 However, other studies report stronger associations among men compared to women (House 1988; Kaplan 1988; Yang 2013).
 One possible driver of this sex difference is that the health and mortality benefits of marriage are stronger for men than women (Kiecolt-Glaser 2001; Wanic 2011; Robards 2012).
-A recent analysis of National Center for Health Statistics data on adults ages 25 or older reports that, among women and men of all marital status groups, age-adjusted death rates are lowest for married men and highest for widowed men (Curtin 2019).
+A recent analysis of National Center for Health Statistics data on adults ages 25 years or older reports that, among women and men of all marital status groups, age-adjusted death rates are lowest for married men and highest for widowed men (Curtin 2019).
 Unfortunately, many studies investigating the social isolation-mortality association lack sufficient statistical power for subgroup analyses (Berkman 2004; Schoenbach 1986; Reynolds 1990), underscoring the need for additional research in this area.